Detecting topological groups which are (locally) homeomorphic to LF-spaces: (Locally) topologically complemented subgroups in topological groups

-\begin{definition} A subgroup $H$ is called {\em locally topologically complemented in $G$} (briefly, {\em LTC-subgroup}) if the quotient map $q:G\to G/H=\{Hx:x\in G\}$ is a locally trivial bundle.
-This happens if and only if the quotient map $q:G\to G/H$ has a local section.
+Since $H$ is locally topologically complemented in $G$, the quotient map $q:G\to G/H$ is a locally trivial bundle with fiber $H$.
+This implies that the space $H\times (G/H)$ is locally homeomorphic to $G$.
+Since $G$ is an ANR, each point of the quotient space $G/H$ has an ANR-neighborhood, which implies that $G/H$ is an ANR, see Hanner's Theorem 5.1 in \cite[Ch.II]{BP}.

-A tower of topological groups $(G_n)_{n\in\w}$ will be called an {\em LTC-tower} if each group $G_n$ is an LTC-subgroup of $G_{n+1}$. \end{definition}

-\begin{proposition} If $H$ is an LTC-subgroup of a topological group $G$, then $H$ is a uniform neighborhood retract in the uniform space $G^\LL$. \end{proposition}

-\begin{proof} By our hypothesis, the quotient map $q:G\to G/H$ is a locally trivial bundle and as such, has a local continuous section $s:U\to G$ defined on an open neighborhood $U\subset G/H$ of the distinguished element $\bar e=He\in G/H$ (here $e$ stands for the neutral element of $H$).

-Replacing the section $s$ by the section we can additionally assume that $s(\bar e)=e$.
-Now it is easy to check that the formula determines a regular retraction of the uniform neighborhood $q^{-1}(U)\subset G$ of $H$ onto $H$, witnessing that $H$ is a uniform neighborhood retract in $G^\LL$. \end{proof}